scality/Zenko/docs/docsource/operation/platform_operations/delete_an_s3_endpoint.rst

       HOSTNAME="hostname to delete"

 #.
-Send a delete request to the management API.
+Send a delete request to the management S3-API.

    .. code::